 This is also scored on a scale from 1-10, with 1 being ‘not at all likely’ and 10 being ‘extremely likely’.
 People who score your company between 9 and 10 are labelled ‘Promoters’ and people who score you 6 or below are labelled ‘Detractors’.
 To find your NPS score you subtract the percentage of detractors from the percentage of promoters.

-For more specific feedback, you can invite some customers for a feedback interview.
-This gives you a chance to hear their story and uncover pain points that you may not have been aware of.
+For more specific feedback, you can invite some customers for an online feedback interview.
+This gives you a chance to hear their opinions and uncover pain points that you may not have been aware of.